shaliulab/idoc_docs/docs/source/usage.rst

     pip install git+https://github.com/basler/pypylon.git@1cbda303a0ab0d335c82f0460e71c0cc5c12bbeb

-This will install from source the version of the module available under the git hash commit `1cbda303a0ab0d335c82f0460e71c0cc5c12bbeb`.
-This version was verified in Ubuntu 20.04.3
+This will install from source the version of the module available under the git hash commit ``1cbda303a0ab0d335c82f0460e71c0cc5c12bbeb``.
+This version was verified in Ubuntu 20.04.3 with Python 3.7.4

 3. Install idoc
 ================================